hugo53/hugo53.github.io/_posts/2013-12-18-core-graphics-in-mind.md

 {% highlight objectivec %}
 CGContextRef context = UIGraphicsGetCurrentContext();
 {% endhighlight %}
-> However, the above line code just need to be wrote when we draw using CoreGraphics framework, for UIKit with UIBezierPath, this framework gets current context for us automatically.
+> However, the above line code just need to be written when we draw using CoreGraphics framework.
+For UIKit with UIBezierPath, this framework gets current context for us automatically.

 Current context is needed to pass to some Core Graphics function to perform painting actions.